ManojSanningammanavar/maonj-1/README.md

 # maonj-1
-This is my first Sit Repository
+This is my first git Repository
 <br>
 Author - Manoj